-Learn more about self care by reading this blog post: 6 Self Care Tips for Teachers
+Learn more about self-care by reading this blog post: 6 Self Care Tips for Teachers

-Give yourself “Me Time”.
+Give Yourself “Me Time”

-It’s okay to not be okay!
 It will be tough, but it will get better.
 You will have good days and bad days, and maybe that and everything in between in one day, but it will be okay.
 If you need to walk away for a second, do it.
 If you need to tap out and have a para take your place while you take a breather, do it.
 It’s also okay to take time for YOU!
 You are just as important as your students, don’t forget that!

 Teaching is a part of you, but it does not define you!